-If you want to appeal the determination Social Security made about your eligibility for Extra Help with Medicare prescription drug plan costs, visit our website at www.socialsecurity.gov/forms/ssa-1021.pdf, and complete the form, Appeal of Determination for Extra Help with Medicare Prescription Drug Plan Costs (Form SSA-1021).
-You will need to mail the request to Wilkes-Barre Data Operations Center, P.O.
+If you want to appeal the determination Social Security made about your eligibility for Extra Help with Medicare prescription drug plan costs, complete the form, Appeal of Determination for Extra Help with Medicare Prescription Drug Plan Costs (Form SSA-1021).
+You will need to mail the form to Wilkes-Barre Data Operations Center, P.O.
 Box 1030, Wilkes-Barre, PA 18767-1030.
 You can also visit your local Social Security office for help.